dgroomes/java-io-playground/README.md

 ### `write-file/`

-A simple program that generates a large file using the Java standard libraries.
+A simple program that illustrates a few different ways to write to a file using the Java standard libraries.

 See the README in [write-file/](write-file/).